-She is noted for her great arm's reach which makes her a natural boxer and also helps to deliver great elbow strikes.
-She generally likes to keep the fight on distance with kicks and punches and prefers to fight outside of a clinch.
+She is noted for her great arms reach which makes her natural striker and allows her to deliver powerful elbow strikes.
+She generally likes to keep the opponent on distance with kicks and punches and to fight outside of the clinch.

-Also read about other influencial Muay Thai fighters and Kickboxers:
+Read about other influential Muay Thai fighters and Kickboxers: